SciPritchardLab/ClimScale/README.md

 ## coupling_folder

 The coupling folder contains the scripts necessary to couple models trained in the training folder.
 To use it, modify the build_model function in make_models.ipynb to match the hyperparameter search space used for the build_model function in training_functions.py and use make_models.ipynb to convert the trained models to text files that can be coupled thanks to FKB.
+This folder also makes use of the ``tf2`` folder used in the training folder.

 Running the coupled simulations is a one-line command in terminal: